simongoricar/euphony/README.md

 Using the `transcode` command will scan your source libraries for changes and transcode the entire music collection into a single folder called the transcoded or aggregated library (see `aggregated_library.path` in the configuration file).
 This is the directory that will contain all transcoded files (and cover art).

-The transcoded audio files will be MP3 V0 by default (changing this should be reasonably easy - see `tools.ffmpeg.to_mp3_v0_args` in the configuration file).
+The transcoded audio files will be MP3 V0 by default.
+Changing this should be reasonably easy - see `tools.ffmpeg.audio_transcoding_args` in the configuration file.

 ### 5.2 `validate`
 > Usage: `euphony validate`